About Us

 Wildlife Education

 WINC’s education department and volunteers currently provide on average 160 programs for classrooms, youth groups, civic, and community organizations annually.
 Through our educational animal ambassadors, coupled with other media presentations including Facebook and television appearances, WINC educates over 26,000 people each year.
 Our education programs share knowledge about the impact and positive influence we all can have on our wildlife neighbors.
 WINC is staffed and available to help every day, including weekends and most holidays.
 Our volunteers and staff answer thousands of wildlife questions over the telephone annually.
-When we aren’t available, we have a website full of useful resources as well as Facebook and Twitter pages where we provide helpful wildlife information and regularly answer questions regarding our wild neighbors.
+When we aren’t available, we have a website full of useful resources as well as Facebook pages where we provide helpful wildlife information and regularly answer questions regarding our wild neighbors.

 The Wildlife in Need Center works with volunteer, civic and business partners regularly.
 Scout groups complete projects to earn merits that also benefit the Center; local businesses invite our ambassadors out to celebrate special occasions; teenage volunteers are given the opportunity to work hands-on with animals through our Baby Bird Feeding Program; and area humane societies not only rely on us to provide care for wildlife brought into their facilities, but also invite our educational team to help present humane education programs to children and their supporters.
-In addition, the Center has a long
+Beyond these partnerships and special projects, over 100 volunteers of every age help to feed and care for our patients all year long.
+These volunteers helped us earn recognition as the volunteer organization of the year for Waukesha County in 2003.

 The History of Rehabilitation